khalil-kaaniche/My-Portfolio/Projects/Neural network-based detection of industrial fan failure/Based on vibration/README.md

 ## Presentation

-The work consists in training a sound classification model to detect the state of a fan in an industrial environment.
+The work consists in training a classification model to detect the state of a fan in an industrial environment.
 The dataset used can be found through this link:

 https://sensiml.com/datadepot/pdm-fan-motor-demo-v1/